The Rolling Stones’ Psychedelic Detour

 #293 on the Top 300 Albums of All Time

-Their Satanic Majesties Request, released in December 1967, is the Rolling Stones’ bold, bizarre, and divisive foray into psychedelia.
+Lets tell the story of Their Satanic Majesties Request.
+Released in December 1967, is the Rolling Stones’ bold, bizarre, and divisive foray into psychedelia.
 Coming off the gritty swagger of albums like Aftermath and Between the Buttons, Mick Jagger, Keith Richards, Brian Jones, Bill Wyman, and Charlie Watts traded their blues-rock roots for a kaleidoscope of sitars, Mellotrons, and cosmic experimentation.
 It’s the Stones at their most adventurous, and their most polarizing.

 Conceived in the shadow of The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band, Satanic Majesties was both a response to the Summer of Love and a departure from the Stones’ bad-boy image.
 The album’s lysergic sprawl baffled fans and critics at the time, with some calling it a masterpiece and others a self-indulgent misstep.
 Yet, over the years, its kaleidoscopic charm and fearless ambition have earned it a cult following, cementing its place as a fascinating outlier in the Stones’ catalog.